Our

 A Long-Standing History

-The Hillside Learning Complex opened its doors in Hillsborough in 2007, becoming Nueva's Middle School campus and the school's first LEED Gold Certified building.
+To support the expansion of our Middle School program, the Hillside Learning Complex opened its doors in Hillsborough in 2007, becoming Nueva's Middle School campus and the school's first LEED Gold Certified building.

 In 2014 Nueva expanded again, this time to the site of the former Bay Meadows horse racetrack in San Mateo.